Thredbo Resort

 Advertising

-Selwyn Snow Resort is located in the northernmost part of the Snowy Mountains and it’s one of the most family-friendly ski resorts in New South Wales.
-There are ten lifts and runs for all kinds of skiers or snowboarders, whether you’ve never seen snow before or you’re Olympic-level good.
-Check out Selwyn’s bookings page before you hit the slopes to find some good early bird and 'Super Saver Season' mountain passes.
+Selwyn Snow Resort is located in the northernmost part of the Snowy Mountains and it’s one of the most family-friendly ski resorts in NSW.
+There are 10 lifts and runs for all kinds of skiers or snowboarders, whether you’ve never seen snow before or you’re Olympic-level epic.
+Check out Selwyn’s bookings page before you hit the slopes to find some good early bird and 'Super Saver Season' mountain passes – according to their website, pre-booking will always save you money, so it's worth planning ahead.

 Recommended